yasen-yankov/ios-docs/DataSource/populating-with-data.md

 dataSource.ItemSource = items;
 ```

-It supports also arrays with business objects.
+It also supports arrays of business objects.
 In this scenario you can use <code>displayKey</code> and <code>valueKey</code> properties to define how to present the data:

 ```Objective-C
 @interface DataSourceItem : NSObject